Daily Flight Stories

 Mdlle.
 Dutrieu prepares to take off with her mechanic sitting behind her — the first woman to fly a passenger in history.

 The prize money was attractive, but even more so was the glory and public recognition that would come to the aviatrice who won the competition.
-For Hélène Dutrieu, this was an ideal way to gain the fame needed to start her new career flying exhibitions.
-Incredibly, she not only succeeded, but handily won with her flight that began at Étampes and flew 167 kilometers in 2.6 hours.
-In a Farman Biplane, she set the record on this date in aviation history in 1910.
-The prize was announced just ten days later on December 31, 1910.
+For Hélène Dutrieu, the competition was the ideal way to gain the fame she needed to start her new career flying exhibition flights to paying audiences.
+As reports of other flights came in, one after another, and the potential victor shifted from one competitor to another, Dutrieu decided to push the limits to an incredibly difficult distance.
+She not only succeeded when she flew, but handily won.
+Her flight began at Étampes and she flew 167 kilometers in 2.6 hours in a Farman Biplane.
+With just ten days left to the end of the year, the rest of the competitors had to throw in the towel and recognize that they had been bested, fair and square.

-For the next three years, she flew the airshow circuit of Europe, defended her Coupe Femina victory with yet another in 1911, and retired from flying in late 1913, having also been awarded the Légion d’honneur for her extraordinary flights.
 In practice and in spirit, she wrote her name into the history of women aviation pioneers for all time to come.
-It is from women like Hélène Dutrieu that the 99′s and others would draw their inspiration with the confidence that women can fly — even without a corset!
+It is from women like Hélène Dutrieu that the 99’s and others would draw their inspiration.

 The closest finisher to Hélène Dutrieu’s 1910 record in the Coupe Femina was Marie Marvingt who flew 42 km in 53 minutes with a flight that started at Mourmelon, France.
-Interestingly, both Hélène Dutrieu and Marie Marvingt became ambulance drivers during World War I. Marie Marvingt, however, also flew in combat — in fact, she may have been the first woman to fly in combat in history by performing the first bombing mission flown by a woman, which she achieved in 1915 with an attack on Metz.
+Interestingly, both Hélène Dutrieu and Marie Marvingt became ambulance drivers during World War I. Marie Marvingt, however, also flew in combat.
+In fact, she may have been the first woman to fly in combat in history.
+She performed the first bombing mission flown by a woman in 1915 when she attacked the city of Metz.
 She was later awarded the Croix de Guerre for her exploits in the air serving France against Germany.
-Marie Marvingt’s crowning achievement, however, was to create the world’s first air ambulance service.

 Marie Marvingt was the first woman to fly a bomber in combat.
 Who was the first woman to fly a fighter plane in combat?